sharetribe/flex-docs/src/docs/howto-events/set-up-and-use-zapier/index.md

 - `Listing created`: sent each time a listing is created
-- `Listing updated`: sent each time a listing is updated. **Please note that in the default listing creation flow in FTW a new listing goes already through several (seven) updates between the first draft and eventual publishing**.
+- `Listing updated`: sent each time a listing is updated. **Please note that in the default listing creation flow in Sharetribe Web Template, a new listing goes through several updates between the first draft and eventual publishing**.
 Be sure to check out Zapier's own [Filter app](https://zapier.com/apps/filter/integrations) to filter out the relevant ones.